github/docs/เนื้อหา/การรับรองความถูกต้อง/การแก้ไขปัญหา-ssh/unknown-key-type.md

 ---
-title: 'Error: Unknown key type'
+title: ' : Unknown key type'
 intro: 'This error means that the SSH key type you used was unrecognized or is unsupported by your SSH client. '
 versions:
   fpt: '*'